Jayesh0706/kubernetes/authorization/rbac/README.md

 #### **3) ClusterRole -**
 - Similar to a Role, but **cluster-wide** and can control resources across all namespaces.

 - A ClusterRole can be used to grant the same permissions as a Role.
-Because ==ClusterRoles are cluster-scoped==, you can also use them to grant access to:
+Because  ClusterRoles are cluster-scoped , you can also use them to grant access to:
      - cluster-scoped resources (like nodes, persistent volumes etc)
      - non-resource endpoints (like `/healthz`)
      -  namespaced resources (like Pods), across all namespaces